 "Many skin types can respond well to turmeric, from normal skin to those with inflammatory skin conditions," says Levin.
-According to her, turmeric has anti-inflammatory, antimicrobial, anti-oxidative, and anti-neoplastic (cancer) properties.
+According to research, turmeric has anti-inflammatory, antimicrobial, anti-oxidative, and anti-neoplastic (cancer) properties.
 "There have been studies using turmeric in both gel and cream formulations alone and in combination with other ingredients," Levin says.
 Each of these methods has been shown to improve skin texture and fine wrinkles.
 The spice works to decrease the breakdown of collagen, elastin, and hyaluronic acid in the skin.

 Why It Works

 The active component of turmeric is actually curcumin.
-Levin explains that curcumin is the active curcuminoid and volatile oil that contain vitamin A, minerals, and phytochemicals.
+Levin explains that curcumin is the active curcuminoid and volatile oil that contains vitamin A, minerals, and phytochemicals.
 "Curcumin has been shown to down-regulate different pathways in the immune system, which is why it is theorized to be beneficial in inflammatory skin conditions such as psoriasis, eczema, vitiligo, and acne," she says.